ZAdamMac/Tarnished-Tale/readme.md

 To be honest, it's also a decent learning project and object lesson.

+***Important***: *Tarnsihed Tale is, as of the time of writing, "shelved" indefinitely.
+While it remains an interesting project to pick away at the edges of no serious effort is currently being made to develop TT at this time.
+The development and last stable branches are preserved and set aside for future attempts at completion.*

 ## Objectives
 Tarnished Tale has the following objectives:
  - Implement a Full-Featured MUD server accessable by any websockets client;